molsim/CompBioCommons/Live_Examples/developer_docs.md

 The README.md file is the main file describing the live-example, theoretical background, goals, prerequisitives (including software), contents of the live-example, step-by-step instructions and anticipated outcomes.
 The files should be written using Markdown or GitHub Markdown syntax understandable by [pandoc](http://pandoc.org).
 Top line of the file should be human readable title marked as H1 header.

-Normally, it should have following sections:
+The file should have following sections:
 #####Metainfo
 ````
 Name: folder_name